The Certificate II in Plumbing (Pre-apprenticeship) is a nationally recognised qualification that prepares you for a plumbing apprenticeship.

-The Certificate II in Plumbing (Pre-apprenticeship) is a nationally-recognised qualification that prepares you for a plumbing apprenticeship.
 It is designed to provide you with the basic skills and training in the plumbing field, and can be an important first step to your career as a plumber.

 Studying full-time at RMIT, you’ll undertake practical workshops to give you hands-on experience, as well as important theory classes to give you a solid understanding of the industry.
 Students can also seek work experience opportunities to gain first-hand knowledge and experience of the plumbing industry which will better prepare you for a full-time apprenticeship.

 When finished, you’ll have the skills and knowledge that an employer looks for when hiring an apprentice.